roshan-io/Hakpi/README.md

-I am Sheik Roshan a casual IT developer .
+I am Sheik Roshan a casual developer .

 This basic website is demonstration of complexities of simple static pages .